If one or both of you are a Florida Resident, here is the information you need to get your marriage license.

 - How to complete the license, and who need to sign it after your ceremony; and

 - How and where to return your license to the Clerk and Comptroller.

-Once we receive your returned license, we will place it on record with the Florida Bureau of Vital Statistics, and mail you a letter of congratulations with a gold-sealed copy for your record.
+Once we receive your executed license, we will place it on record with the Florida Bureau of Vital Statistics, and mail you a letter of congratulations along with a keepsake, gold-sealed certified copy for your records.